Practice Area

 The law at a glance

-Chapter 346.57 of the Wisconsin statute lists the vehicle speed restrictions.
-In addition to fixed and posted speed limits, drivers in Wisconsin at all times must drive at a speed that is reasonable and prudent given the conditions of the road.
-Additionally, drivers in Wisconsin must slow down under certain circumstances, including (when):
+§ 346.57 lists Wisconsin speed restrictions.
+In addition to fixed and posted speed limits, drivers in Wisconsin must drive at a speed that is reasonable and prudent given road, traffic, weather, and visibility conditions.
+Drivers must also slow down under certain circumstances, including when:

 • Crossing an intersection